Q: What is this about?

 That was very fruitful for several years, until I felt again the hunger for more.

-A: This is actually eaiser.
-Use Week 1 in the odd-numbered weeks in Ordinary Time, and use Week 2 in the
+A: Whether in Ordinary Time or in a season, simply use Week 1 in the odd-numbered weeks, and use Week 2 in the